 Wondering how to cook beets that taste wonderful but also don’t stain everything in sight?
 It can be done, my friend, whether you choose to boil, roast, or steam your beets.
 Each of those can work just fine; your choices really are limited only by your preference.

 A common and traditional cooking method, boiling works quite well for beets.
 BUT— please do not peel those beets beforehand.
 If you do, their color will bleed right into the cooking liquid.
 In fact, you could even become tempted to dye an article of clothing in that rich, red brew.
 (No, I'm not kidding.)

 To steam beets, cut them into the sizes and shapes you want, and pop them into (or onto) your steamer.
-Cover and cook gently until the beets are tender—which should be 10 to 20 minutes or so, depending upon their size.
+Cover and cook gently until the beets are tender—which would be 10 to 20 minutes or so, depending upon their size.

-Copyright 2010-2018.
+Copyright 2010-2021.
 Lynda Edwards.
 All rights reserved.